lobsteropteryx/blog/content/post/bros.md

 The last thing I needed to do before I could test the pump was build an idler pulley to tension the two-hundred-and-nine inch belt that drives this thing.
 I had built the arm, pivot, and pulley assembly, I just needed a spring to tension it.

 There's a little hardware store in town, and they carry a variety of springs of different lengths and tensions.
-And here comes the important part.
+Here comes the important part.

 Now, this house is really only about a half a mile from the hardware store, as the Ian walks.
 The backyard is quite big, and at one end of it is a woods, with a shed and a bunch of old stuff that farmers never throw away back there.
 Cue photographs.